mbugni/fedora-remix/README.md

 ```

 ## Post-install tasks
 The Anaconda installer does not remove itself after installation.
-You can remove it to get space by running this command:
+You can remove it to save space by running this command:

 ```
 # dnf remove anaconda\*